-NMN and female fertility during aging
+Restore and maintain female fertility during aging.

 Scientists from UNSW Sydney and the University of Queensland in Australia, along with David A. Sinclair from Harvard, demonstrate elevation of nicotinamide adenine dinucleotide (NAD+) levels may provide an effective and non-invasive strategy to restore and maintain female fertility during aging.
 The scientists use the NAD+ precursor, nicotinamide mononucleotide (NMN), to restore NAD+ levels in female mice in their experiments.